Changissnz/selfinterest/README.md

-surroundings, a great part of these surroundings being the artificial construct material or immaterial made by other human beings, demand the individual to adapt their styles of expression, to "conform" perhaps, in the same way that a puzzle piece must fit its neighboring puzzle pieces in order to constitute the whole.
+surroundings, a great part of these surroundings being the artificial construct material or immaterial made by other human beings, demand the individual to adapt their styles of expression, to "conform" perhaps, in the same way that a puzzle piece must fit with its neighboring puzzle pieces in order to constitute the whole.
 The analogy of the puzzle piece is a gross simplification of the complexities that human societies of flux, economically and through other aspects of rapid mobilization, are capable of.
 But the analogy does imply that